illinois-cs241/illinois-cs241.github.io/_pages/application.md

 ## Assignment Development

 Machine Problems and Labs are the meat and cheese of any programming course.
 These assignments are supposed to be rigorous enough so that students can fully apply their knowledge of systems, and interesting enough so that they have a memorable experience in the course.
-You will be responsible for improving existing assignments and fixing any issue that pops up, and occasioanlly creating brand new assignments.
+You will be responsible for improving existing assignments and fixing any issue that pops up, ~~and occasioanlly creating brand new assignments~~ (assignment creation has been migrated to the [PrairieLearn](#prairielearn) section).

 Writing assignments involves coming up with a meaningful tasks where students can master the learning objectives.
 Writing these assignments involves a lot of time spent drafting on white boards and bouncing ideas around.
 As you are writing these assignments, you will have to ask yourself, "What am I trying to have the students learn?".